-As noted above, an institution qualifies as a small servicer if it either (a) services, together with any affiliates, 5,000 or fewer mortgage loans, as that term is used in 12 CFR 1026.41(a)(1), for all of which the institution (or an affiliate) is the creditor or assignee, (b) is a Housing Finance Agency, as defined in 24 CFR 266.5, or (c) is a nonprofit entity (defined in 12 CFR 1026.41(e)(4)(ii)(C)(1)) that services 5,000 or fewer mortgage loans, including any mortgage loans serviced on behalf of associated nonprofit entities (defined in 12 CFR
+As noted above, an institution qualifies as a small servicer if it either (a) services, together with any affiliates, 5,000 or fewer mortgage loans, as that term is used in 12 CFR 1026.41(a)(1), for all of which the institution (or an affiliate) is the creditor or assignee, or (b) is a Housing Finance

-1026.41(e)(4)(ii)(C)(2)), for all of which the servicer or an associated nonprofit entity is the creditor.
-Qualified lenders are those defined to be qualified lenders under the Farm Credit Act of 1971 and the Farm Credit Administration's accompanying regulations set forth at 12 CFR 617.7000 et seq.
+Agency, as defined in 24 CFR 266.5.19 Qualified lenders are those defined to be qualified lenders under the Farm Credit Act of 1971 and the Farm Credit Administration's accompanying regulations set forth at 12 CFR 617.7000 et seq.
 For purposes of this section, a borrower who is performing under a loss mitigation agreement is not considered delinquent and is not covered by this section.